The Work of the Marshall Foundation

 The Growing Electronic Reach of the Foundation

 A growing presence on the internet, the Marshall Foundation makes Marshall-related information and material from its extensive collections available to students, scholars and researchers who have access to the World Wide Web.
 The Foundation is continually adding content to its Web site.
-Electronic access is part of the mission of the Foundation to extend its reach broadly, which routinely includes Web site visitors from 132 countries to date in 2013.
+Electronic access is part of the mission of the Foundation to extend its reach broadly.

 Additional internet access is provided through aggressive distribution of audio and video files on YouTube and Apple’s iTunes Beyond Campus.
-Recently published iBooks about the Marshall Plan, including the In Search of a Usable Past monograph mentioned above, are available through Apple iTunes.
+Recently published iBooks about the Marshall Plan, including the The Marshall Plan: Promoting Europe’s Unlikely Postwar Recovery are available through Apple iTunes.

 Executive Leadership Development